martinopiaggi/Gambetto/Documents/game design document.md

   - Selecting the wrong move can result into falling out from the chessboard or crashing into an enemy piece
 - **Dynamic Enemies**: various types of enemies
   - Different enemies have different move patterns
-  - Some move in sync with the player, while others have their unique rhythms (slower or faster).
+  - Some move in sync with the pl
 - **Powerup exploitations**: Player must make the most of powerups
   - Wrong powerups could increase difficulty
 - _Dual-Pawn Control_: Maybe in specific levels, control two pawns simultaneously, adding a layer of complexity and strategy.